Limited spots available — Apply to join the Pilot Family Program →

 Plus: Math Missions, Active Reading & Listening, IdeaSpark creative challenges, Growth Objectives by grade—and new content added regularly.
 All included forever.

-Each film guide gives you 10 ready-made discussion questions that naturally draw out perspective-taking, empathy, ethical reasoning, leadership, and more.
-Fifteen minutes of meaningful conversation after a movie your family was already going to watch.
+Each film guide gives you 10 ready-made discussion questions that naturally draw out empathy, ethical reasoning, and perspective-taking.
+Fifteen minutes of meaningful conversation after a movie your family was already going to watch — reinforced by original songs and animated visuals that make every concept stick.

 Self-responsibility, personal power, emotional foundations, early contribution to others.